· 28 May 2019 ·

 [My four-week trip to the Eighty Years’ War]

 In 1574, the Dutch Revolt was six years old.
 I was twenty-four.
-I was in Flanders, in a hurry, on a mission.
-Probably nothing you’ve read, if you’ve read anything.
-I’m not repeating it, it’s all too ridiculously wrong.
+I was in Flanders, in a hurry.
+I was on a mission.
+Probably nothing you’ve read about, if you’ve read anything.
+Most of the little that’s been written is ridiculously wrong.

 Or something like that.